We and our advertising partners use cookies on this site and around the web to

 Susie discussed the inspiration behind the imagery used in the panel.
 The Tapestry tells the story of the journey taken by the Border’s railway from Edinburgh to the Galashiels Interchange and local surroundings, showcasing the people’s story of Galashiels.
 The design composition features the main figure at the top of the stairs, she becomes the landscape, following the railway journey which then turns into weaving loom when reaching Galashiels, linking to the Great Tapestry of Scotland.
 The composition incorporates distinctive features you may witness on your railway journey and the imagery in the sections down either side of the tapestry piece will correlate to each train station on the Borders Railway.

 The tapestry is all about telling little stories.
-Susie showed where she incorporated the rugby score into the trees when Scotland bet England earlier this year and described that in the section where she had stitched the Leaderfoot Viaduct, little details will be included in the panel to reference Indiana Jones since some of the scenes were filmed there, for example his whip.
+Susie showed where she incorporated the rugby score into the trees when Scotland beat England earlier this year and described that in the section where she had stitched the Leaderfoot Viaduct, little details will be included in the panel to reference Indiana Jones since some of the scenes were filmed there, for example his whip.
 This creates lots of hidden intricate details in the stitching you have to look closely to find, you will always spot something new you didn’t notice before each time you view the final piece.